And Soon the Darkness (2010 film): Production

 The film was shot in March 2009 in Argentina.

 Release

 The film was released on February 18, 2010, as part of the European film market in Germany, and scheduled for a theatrical release on February 11, 2011, over Optimum Releasing in the United Kingdom.
 On May 14, 2010, Anchor Bay acquired the rights for US distribution of the film, giving it a limited theatrical run starting December 17, 2010.

 Home media

 The film was released on DVD and Blu-ray Disc on December 28, 2010.

 Reception

+On IMDb the film has an approval rating of 5.1/10 based on ratings from ninety-six user reviews.

+On JustWatch the film has an approval rating of 44%.

 On Rotten Tomatoes the film has an approval rating of 17% based on reviews from six critics.